atharvazend/Multiple-linear-regression-/README.md

 # About the dataset
 ## Description:

+The dataset can be found on kaggle website.
 The Student Performance Dataset is a dataset designed to examine the factors influencing academic student performance.
 The dataset consists of 10,000 student records, with each record containing information about various predictors and a performance index.

 ## Variables:
 Hours Studied: The total number of hours spent studying by each student.